-- Area of responsibility (AOR): The geographical area associated with a Combatant Command wherein a geographic Combatant Commander (CCDR) has authority to plan and conduct operations. - Area of influence: A geographical area wherein a Commander is directly capable of influencing operations by maneuver or fire support systems normally under the Commander's command or control. - Area of interest (AOI): That area of concern to the Commander, including the area of influence, areas adjacent thereto, and extending into enemy territory.
+- Area of responsibility (AOR): The geographical area associated with a Combatant Command wherein a geographic Combatant Commander has authority to plan and conduct operations. - Area of influence: A geographical area wherein a Commander is directly capable of influencing operations by maneuver or fire support systems normally under the Commander's command or control. - Area of interest (AOI): That area of concern to the Commander, including the area of influence, areas adjacent thereto, and extending into enemy territory.
 This area also includes areas occupied by enemy forces that could jeopardize the accomplishment of the mission.
-It encompasses adjacent geographic areas where political/military/economic developments have an effect within a JOA. - Theater of operations (TOO): An operational area defined by the geographic CCDR for the conduct or support of specific military operations. - Joint operations area (JOA): An area of land, sea, and airspace, defined by a geographic CCDR or subordinate unified Commander, in which a JFC conducts military operations to accomplish a specific mission. - Area of operations (AO): An operational area defined by a Commander for land and maritime forces that should be large enough to accomplish their missions and protect their forces.
+It encompasses adjacent geographic areas where political/military/economic developments have an effect within a JOA. - Theater of operations (TOO): An operational area defined by the geographic combatant commander for the conduct or support of specific military operations.
+A theater of operations is established primarily when the scope of the operation in time, space, purpose, and/or employed forces exceeds what a JOA can normally accommodate. - Joint operations area (JOA): An area of land, sea, and airspace, defined by a geographic CCDR or subordinate unified Commander, in which a JFC (normally a CJTF) conducts military operations to accomplish a specific mission.

-- Joint special operations area (JSOA): An area of land, sea, and/or airspace assigned by a JFC to the Commander of a joint special operations force to conduct special operations activities. - Joint security area (JSA): A specific surface area, designated by the JFC to facilitate protection of joint bases and their connecting lines of communications that support joint operations. - Amphibious objective area (AOA): A geographical area of sufficient size for conducting necessary sea, air, and land operations, and within which is located the objective(s) to be secured by the amphibious force.
+- Area of operations (AO): An operational area defined by a Commander for land and maritime forces that should be large enough to accomplish their missions and protect their forces.
+Component commanders with AOs typically designate subordinate AOs within which their subordinate forces operate - Joint special operations area (JSOA): An area of land, sea, and/or airspace assigned by a JFC to the Commander of a joint special operations force to conduct special operations activities. - Joint security area (JSA): A specific area to facilitate protection of joint bases and their connecting lines of communications that support joint operations. - Amphibious objective area (AOA): A geographical area of sufficient size for conducting necessary sea, air, and land operations, and within which is located the objective(s) to be secured by the amphibious force.